 - In order to be eligible for federal student loans, graduate students must be enrolled in at least three credits. - Part-time students who repeat a course will be required to pay the regular per credit charge for that course.
-Part-time students who audit a course, will pay a reduced per credit charge for that course. - Online Learning: Tuition for online learning courses will be charged separately from in residence courses unless the student is also a full-time resident student. - Summer: Tuition for summer resident courses, mission teams, study abroad, and internships is due at the time of registration.
+Part-time students who audit a course, will pay a reduced per credit charge for that course. - Online Courses: Tuition for online courses will be charged separately from in residence courses unless the student is also a full-time resident student.
+Tuition includes access to Canvas Learning Managment System and Honorlock online proctoring. - Summer: Tuition for summer resident courses, mission teams, study abroad, and internships is due at the time of registration.
 No refund of tuition will be given if the course is not completed. - Dissertation or Research Project: Tuition is due at the time of registration.
 No refund of tuition will be given if the project/research is not completed.